maudinski/Sesh/README.md

-This is abstract session manager for Go.
+This is a session manager for Go.

 There are four main functions:

 ------------------------------------------------------------
-	sm := sesh.NewSessionManager() //creates new session object
+	sm := sesh.NewSessionManager() //creates new SessionManager object

 	c := sm.StartSessionCookie(identifier) // starts the session(logs them in), returns a cookie